l-bhatt/DataEngineering_Capstone_Project/README.md

 ## DataEngineering_Capstone_Project
-This is the first Capostone project as part of Data Engineering Bootcamp at Analytix Labs
+This is the first Capstone project as part of Data Engineering Bootcamp at Analytix Labs

 ## Business Objectives:
 The project requires to perform Data Engineering steps for Analyzing Employees level Data of an Orginzation.